friedsilicon/poma/docs/getting-started/installation.md

 # Installation

-This guide covers the complete installation process for the YANG Modelling workspace.
+This guide covers the complete installation process for the PoMa workspace.

 ## Prerequisites